A professional employer organization (PEO) is an organization that assists other organizations with their HR management.

-Then an employee left suddenly and you were busy enough though to quickly replace them with 4 more people.
-Then, as the team quickly grew to 20 employees and then 50 and then 100, and contractors and other workers are brought into the mix, you’re suddenly faced with a variety of people issues—some of which may require immediate attention.
+But as the number of employees in your org balloons to 20 and then 50 and then 100, and contractors and other workers are brought into the mix, you’re suddenly faced with a variety of people issues—some of which may require immediate attention.

 What is a professional employer organization?

-PEOs are an outsourced human resources solution for your business.
-No two PEOs operate in exactly the same way, but each offers a variety of HR services that help ease the internal burdens of your organization and make sure that your people needs are being met by skilled professionals without having to worry about adding a multifaceted HR department to your in-house team.
+In many ways, PEOs are an outsourced human resources solution for your business.
+No two PEOs operate in exactly the same way, but each offers a variety of HR services that help ease the internal burdens of your organization and make sure that your people needs are being met by skilled professionals without having to worry about adding a multifaceted HR department to your in-house HR team.

 What does a professional employer organization do?

-In a larger organization, there may be a department of several people devoted just to payroll processing, but small and mid-size organizations rarely have such budget luxuries.
-PEOs can lift the burden by taking everything off-site, without a business having to worry about covering multiple extra salaries.
+PEOs can lift the burden of payroll processing by taking everything off-site, without a business having to worry about covering multiple extra salaries.

-If the PEO is operating on a co-employment model, the PEO will often become the Employer of Record (“EoR”) and handle all of the employment tax administration under their own tax identification number.
-This takes the burden of handling withholdings and deductions off of an employer and places it on their outsourced employment service.
-This ensures that everything is handled appropriately for IRS purposes, rather than leaving the employer with that extra responsibility.
+If the PEO is operating on a co-employment model, the PEO can become the Employer of Record (“EOR”) and handle all of the employment tax administration, ensuring that everything is handled appropriately for IRS purposes.

-Employee issues are a natural part of the workplace, from conflicts between employees to minor infractions and progressive discipline.
-Employers without an HR background can be lost as to how to handle these issues, but a PEO knows labor laws and can offer real-time advice to solve problems and find effective solutions.
+Employers without an HR background often struggle to manage conflicts, infractions, and progressive discipline—but a PEO knows labor laws and can offer real-time advice to solve problems and find effective solutions.

-Workers’ compensation can present its own series of complexities, with most states legally requiring coverage.
-PEOs can help employers secure lower-cost coverage for companies, and administer screening to assist with claims.
+PEOs can help employers secure lower-cost workers’ compensation coverage for companies and administer screening to assist with claims.

 PEOs offer significant benefits to small or medium-sized businesses that allow them to focus on day-to-day operations instead of getting bogged down with human resources.